Venafi/vault-pki-monitor-venafi/README.md

    $ vault write pki/issue/venafi-role common_name="test.allowed.org" alt_names="test-1.allowed.org,test-2.allowed.org"
    ```

-   If the request is policy compliant, the request will return a certificate sucessfully.
+   If the request is policy compliant, the request will return a certificate successfully.
 This certificate will also be placed in the visibility import queue to be uploaded to the Venafi Trust Protection Platform.

 1. Or sign a CSR from a file by writing to the `/sign` endpoint with the name of the role: